-A recent Medscape survey asks readers, “Do you always follow clinical guidelines?”
+A December 2019 Medscape survey asks readers, “Do you always follow clinical guidelines?”
 The survey stems from a 2017 case where an oncologist treated a patient based on guidelines provided at the time, which were later shown to not be effective in improving outcomes.

 While the survey doesn’t call out a specific kind of guideline or protocol, it does reveal some important insights about how healthcare professionals think about using evidence-based protocols to treat patients.

 According to the survey, 59% of respondents think that adhering to guidelines often results in better outcomes for patients.
 However, while most respondents reference guidelines when deciding how to treat a patient, 52% said they sometimes deviate from the recommendations.